Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Methods

 where $R_s$ and $M_s$ are in units of $R_\oplus$ and $M_\oplus$, and $f_{ci}$ is the interior-mass fraction of the metallic core.
 The best-fitting solution, rounded to 5 decimal places, is: $\alpha_0 = +1.20345$, $\alpha_1 = +0.26380$, $\beta_0 = -0.21157$, $\beta_1 = +1.99228$, $\gamma_0 = -0.10285$, $\gamma_1 = +0.59099$, $\delta = -0.15051$.
 For these constants, the fit has a coefficient of determination $R^2=0.99985$ and mean absolute percentage error $\mathrm{MAPE}=0.21870\%$.
 This fit is shown by solid lines in Figure \ref{fig:interior}.

-An atmosphere of mass fraction $f_a=M_a/M_p$ can be algebraically incorporated into Equation \ref{eq:interior_only}.
-Given that the total mass $M_p$ is divided between these three components, $M_p = M_c + M_m + M_a$, we can write the core interior-mass fraction $f_{ci}$ in terms of the core planet-mass fraction $f_c$ as $f_{ci}= f_c / (1-f_a)$.
+An atmosphere of mass $M_a$ and mass fraction $f_a=M_a/M_p$ can be algebraically incorporated into Equation \ref{eq:interior_only}.
+Given that the total mass $M_p$ can be divided between these three components (core, mantle, and atmosphere), $M_p = M_c + M_m + M_a$, we can write the core interior-mass fraction $f_{ci}$ in terms of the core planet-mass fraction $f_c$ as $f_{ci}= f_c / (1-f_a)$.
 Doing so allows us to incorporate the atmosphere mass $M_a=f_aM_p$ into our interior structure fit, on the assumption that the mantle and core are negligibly compressed by an overlying atmosphere \citep{bower_linking_2019, krissansen-totton_waterworlds_2021}.

 We can retain the same $\alpha\beta\gamma\delta$ coefficients while incorporating the atmosphere mass into this fit, yielding

 It is possible to calculate a planet's interior radius $R_s$ directly from its total mass $M_p$ and component mass fractions ($f_c$ and $f_a$) using Equation \ref{eq:interior}.